magejets/Animator/README.md

 # Animator
-an animation program built with the javascript canvas
+a pixel based animation program built with the javascript canvas